 In the rest of the paper we consider only ordered HDAs.
 As we show later, in Proposition~\ref{prop_orderedNeededForSculpting}, only ordered HDAs can be sculpted.
-However, the result below shows that this is not as restrictive as it may seam, but instead our results apply to symmetric precubical sets \cite{GrandisM02site}.
+The result below shows that this is not a restriction, as any consistent precubical set can be ordered by re-arranging its face maps.

 \begin{prop} For every consistent precubical set $Q$ there exists an ordered precubical set $Q'$ that is a symmetric variant of $Q$. \end{prop}